davybrion/companysite-dotnet/content/blog/2008-11-populating-entities-with-associations-from-stored-procedures-with-nhibernate.md

 <script src="https://gist.github.com/3684093.js?file=s3.cs"></script>

-I first tried to use the IQuery's generic List of T method which i had hoped would give me a generic list of Product entities.
-But i couldn't get that working.
-So i tried the regular List method, and it turns out that NHibernate doesn't just give me a list of Product entities... it gives me a list where each item in the list is an object array where the first item in the array is the Product entity, and the second item is the Category.
+I first tried to use the IQuery's generic List of T method which I had hoped would give me a generic list of Product entities.
+But I couldn't get that working.
+So I tried the regular List method, and it turns out that NHibernate doesn't just give me a list of Product entities... it gives me a list where each item in the list is an object array where the first item in the array is the Product entity, and the second item is the Category.
 Each Product entity's Category property references the correct Category instance though.
 So you can get the product instances like this:

 <script src="https://gist.github.com/3684093.js?file=s4.cs"></script>

-There's probably an easier way to just get the list of Product entities from the named query, but i haven't found it yet :)
+There's probably an easier way to just get the list of Product entities from the named query, but I haven't found it yet :)